Friday, October 21, 2011

 1 Large Egg

 In a large bowl, mix together the flour, sugar, and salt.
-Cut in the shortening just until mixed in.
+Cut in the shortening using a pastry blender just until mixed in and crumbly.
+Do not overdo it or the liquids won't mix in!
 In a separate bowl, mix together the water, vinegar, and egg.
 Add liquid ingredients into the dry ingredients just until a kneadable dough forms.
 Roll out on a floured surface to about 1/8 inch thick.
 If making an uncooked pie, be sure to poke the bottom of the pie crust multiple times with a fork before cooking to prevent bubbles.

-*Shortening is getting harder to find these days.
-I intend to experiment with a cocoanut oil soon as a replacement.
+1. Shortening is getting harder to find these days.
+I intend to experiment with a coconut oil soon as a replacement.
 If I do, I'll let you know the results.
+Update: It works, but gives it a strong coconut flavor.
+This might work for some pies.
+I recommend sticking with shortening or maybe ghee.

 No comments: